 The Columbia Plateau was filling up with optimists after the railroads had reached Eastern Washington State by 1900.
 Alas, that quick boom gave way to despair when the drought years of the 1930s turned the Plateau into a sand storm, while the Great Depression wiped out fortunes large and small.
-The land emptied, but the Lentzes this time did not join the exodus, they were among the persevering families who’d decided to hang on.
+The land emptied, but this time the Lentz's did not join the exodus, they were among the persevering families who had decided to hang on.
 They raised milk cows, chickens, hogs, and tended a large garden; wheat, what little there was in those drought years, was their cash crop, in addition to the “cream check” for their cow’s milk they delivered to the Marlin train station.

 With every economy down-turn, more and more farmers went out of business.
 Today the average wheat farm production on low-rainfall dryland measures 3000 acres.
 Lena Lentz Hardt, with her 240 arable acres, was out of her comfort zone.
 Raising Spelt seemed a grand alternative to wheat production.

-Out in the natural foods market, Spelt fit into several demand trends: Spelt sells as whole grain, as nutritionally and aromatically superior to wheat, and it’s cherished as a heritage variety reviving agricultural biodiversity.
+Out in the natural foods market, Spelt fit into several demand trends: Spelt sells as whole grain, both nutritionally and aromatically superior to wheat, and it is cherished as a heritage variety reviving agricultural biodiversity.
 Organic and local are also a big plus with conscientious folks.